olanti-p/Cataclysm-BN/doc/BNMT/BUGS.md

 - Game sometimes crashes when loading data while minimized/unfocused
 - Collapse/expand mappings in palette entry affects all mappings at once
 - Undoing symbol change in verbose palette view results in a crash
+- The UI may hang if the code tries to display a debug message on start, this can be solved by resizing the game window a couple times
+- If fatal error is encontered during data loading, the editor will retry loading instead of returning to welcome screen
+- There are no warnings about invalid configuration/missing ids when exporting projects